 Avoid this temptation!
 Less content is most definitely more when it comes to meeting agendas if you want insightful dialog, meaningful advice and valuable peer exchange.
-Here are some guidelines to consider in shaping your Customer Advisory Board meeting agenda:
+Here are some guidelines to consider in shaping your Customer Advisory Board meeting agendas:

 - Know the purpose and goal of each session.
 Council meetings go off the rails when the discussion lacks focus.
 Spend time in advance to structure the conversation and identify specifically where you want input and advice and make that clear at the outset of the session.